qutip/qutip/doc/guide/guide-basics.rst

 +--------------------------+----------------------------+----------------------------------------+

-As an example, we give the output for a few of these objects:
+As an example, we give the output for a few of these functions:

 .. ipython::